-The Transylvania County Board of Commissioners shall hold a regular meeting on the Second Monday of each month at 4:00 p.m. and on the Fourth Monday of each month at 6:00 p.m., except that if a regular meeting day is a legal holiday, the meeting shall be held on the next business day.
+The Transylvania County Board of Commissioners shall hold a regular meeting on the 2nd Monday of each month at 4:00 p.m. and on the 4th Monday of each month at 6:00 p.m., except that if a regular meeting day is a legal holiday, the meeting shall be held on the next business day.

 The meetings will be held in Commissioners’ Chambers in the Administration Building located at 101 S. Broad St., Brevard, NC.

-The Board shall hold an organizational meeting at 9:00 a.m. on the first Monday in December of each even-numbered year.
-(Effective March 2017)
+The Board shall hold an organizational meeting on the 1st Monday in December of each even-numbered year following the General Election.

-- ATTENTION: The Transylvania County Commissioners monthly meetings are available on Channel 102 every Thursday at 7:00pm and every Saturday at 12:00pm.
+- ATTENTION: The County Commissioner’s monthly meetings are available on Channel 102 every Thursday at 7:00 p.m. and every Saturday at 12:00 p.m.

 Mike Hawkins - Chair

 Mike Hawkins was elected in November 2008.
 He is a 1975 graduate of Brevard High School and has both a Bachelor of Arts and a Masters in Business Administration from the University of North Carolina at Chapel Hill.